cpq/bare-metal-programming-guide/README.md

 ```

 Notice that the vector table now has entries for every possible IRQ handler,
-but all of them are "aliased" to the function `DefaultIRQHandler()` which is
+like `NMI_Handler()`, `HardFault_Handler()`, etcetera; but all of them are
+"aliased" to the function `DefaultIRQHandler()` which is marked weak.
+This
-marked weak.
-That means that if developer creates an IRQ handler somewhere in
+mechanism allows to provide a default handler function for all interrupts.
+If,
+however, user code defines a function with the same name as it appears in the
-the code, for example, `ETH_IRQHandler()`, then the linker will not report
+vector table, then the linker will choose user function, not the default weak
-symbol conflict - but instead, it'll use developer's `ETH_IRQHandler()` instead
-of the weak `DefaultIRQHandler()`.
+one.
+In our case, there is a `ETH_IRQHandler()` weak handler defined in the
+vector table, and Mongoose's STM32 driver code defines its own
+`ETH_IRQHandler()` which replaces it.

 The next step is to initialise Mongoose library: create an event manager,
 setup network driver, and start a listening HTTP connection: